hocus-dev/hocus/.github/ISSUE_TEMPLATE/bug-report.md

 ## Environment

-- Hokus version (commit hash)
+- Hocus version (commit hash)
 - OS and its version
-- Any other evironment information that may help
+- Any other environment information that may help